Frequently Asked Questions

 Q: Is Central State on Quarters or Semesters?

 A: Central State University operates on a Semester calendar.
-The Fall Semester begins in August and ends in December.
-Spring Semester begins in January and ends in May.
-Check the University Home Page under Academic Calendar for exact dates.
+The fall semester begins in August and ends in December.
+The spring semester begins in January and ends in May.
+Check the University homepage under Academic Calendar for exact dates.

-Q: If I take classes on both the Dayton and Main Campus, does the University provide transportation between the two campuses?
+Q: If I take classes at CSU-Dayton and in Wilberforce, does the University provide transportation between the two locations?

-Q: If I attend classes at the Dayton location, would I still be eligible for sports and student activities on the Main Campus in Wilberforce?
+Q: If I attend classes at the Dayton location, would I still be eligible for sports and student activities on the campus in Wilberforce?